 - With a clean cotton cloth squeeze the ground cassava to get rid of excess liquid.
 Eliminate this liquid.

-- Season the cassava mix with a tablespoon of salt and mix.
+- Season the cassava mix with salt and mix well.

 - Put two tablespoons of the mixture in the palm of your hand.
 Flatten it and put a teaspoon of the cooked meat in the center.
 Put a 2 more tablespoons of cassava on top and roll the cassava mixture over it forming small rolls, seal the ends.
 Squeeze to compact.